JasperFx/marten/README.md

 Then to insert that code to the documentation, add `<[sample:name-of-sample]>`.

 > Note: content is published to the `gh-pages` branch of this repository.
 Refer to build commands section to lookup the command for publishing docs.

+## License

+Copyright © .NET Foundation, Jeremy D. Miller, Babu Annamalai, Oskar Dudycz, Joona-Pekka Kokko and contributors.

+Marten is provided as-is under the MIT license.
+For more information see [LICENSE](LICENSE).

+## Code of Conduct

+This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.
+For more information see the [.NET Foundation Code of Conduct](http://www.dotnetfoundation.org/code-of-conduct).

+## .NET Foundation

+This project is supported by the [.NET Foundation](http://www.dotnetfoundation.org).ct).